alinex/bash-lib/README.md

 # Bash Helper

-> Helper programs and libraries for administration tool development (mostly in bash).
+Helper programs and libraries for administration tool development (mostly in bash).

 A short help is always included in the files but this documentation contains further information with usage examples for each library.

 ## Installation

+Mostly you won't install the bash-lib on a server but create some scripts based on it.
+See the following chapter for the possibilities.

 ### Build

-This library contains a build script under `bin/build` which should be called to create the distribution folder.

-After that you will find different combined libraries in the `dist` folder:
+First of all, if you have this source repository checked out on your machine you need to run the build script under `bin/build` to create the distribution folder `dist`.
+This folder will hold the files you may use.

+The `dist` folder contains the combined libraries, described below:

         -rw-rw-r-- 1 alex alex  9994 Nov  9 08:11 base.bash
         -rw-rw-r-- 1 alex alex 10970 Nov  9 08:11 psql.bash